-John-NOM (she-GEN) fingernail-ACC cut-PAST-DEC

-Intended: 'John cut her (not his own) fingernails.'
+John-NOM (she-GEN) fingernail-ACC cut-PAST-DEC Intended: 'John cut her (not his own) fingernails.'

 One other thing to note here is that the predicates used in data like (42)-(43) seem to be subject to what we can tentatively call anti-affectedness condition.
-One reason to think so is that even the anaphoric PRs in data like (42) cannot occur separated from their PMs, instantiating what can be considered an EPC, as shown in (44).
-Relatedly, what is also notable here is that the data in (41) can be made perfect if the benefactive morpheme cwu-occurs on the sentential predicates, as shown in (45).
-And since the morpheme cwucan be analyzed as altering the argument structure of the original predicate by adding an applicative argument, we can conclude that the predicates appearing in (41) simply lack the ability to take a PR argument that occurs external to the PM argument.
+One reason to think so is that even the SEFL-denoting anaphoric PRs in data like (42) cannot occur separated from their PMs, instantiating what can be considered an EPC, as shown in (44).
+Relatedly, what is also notable is that the data in (41) can be made perfect if the benefactive morpheme cwu-occurs on the sentential predicates, as shown in (45).
+And since this morpheme can be analyzed as altering the argument structure of the original predicate by adding an applicative argument, we can conclude that the predicates appearing in (41) simply lack the ability to take a PR argument which occurs external to its PM argument.

 - (44) a.
-John-i (casin-ul) elkwul-ul ssis-ess-ta.
+John-i (casin-ul) elkwul-ul ssiss-ess-ta.

-John-NOM (SELF-FOC) face-ACC wash-PAST-DEC
+John-NOM (SELF-FOC) face-FOC wash-PAST-DEC

 Intended: 'John washed self's face.'

 - b.
 John-i (casin-lul) sonthop-ul kkak-ass-ta.

-John-NOM (SELF-FOC) fingernail-ACC cut-PAST-DEC Intended: 'John cut self's fingernails.' - (45) a.
-John-i Mary-lul elkwul-ul ssise-cwu-ess-ta.
+John-NOM (SELF-FOC) fingernail-FOC cut-PAST-DEC

+Intended: 'John cut self's fingernails.' - (45) a.
+John-i Mary-lul elkwul-ul ssisse-cwu-ess-ta.
-John-NOM Mary-FOC face-ACC wash-BEN-PAST-DEC

-Intended: 'John washed Mary's face for her.'
+John-NOM Mary-FOC face-FOC wash.CONN-BEN-PAST-DEC Intended: 'John washed Mary's face for her.' - b.

-- b.
 John-i Mary-lul sonthop-ul kkaka-cwu-ass-ta.

-John-NOM Mary-FOC fingernail-ACC cut-BEN-PAST-DEC Intended: 'John cut Mary's fingernail for her.'
+John-NOM Mary-FOC fingernail-FOC cut.CONN-BEN-PAST-DEC Intended: 'John cut Mary's fingernail for her.'

-In sum, then, the data in (41)-(45) show that in licensing an external possession sentence in Korean, the argument structure of the sentential predicate also plays a role, and the role that it plays is of a grammatical nature than of a pragmatic one.
+In sum, then, the data in (41)-(45) show that, in licensing an external possession sentence in Korean, the argument structure of the sentential predicate plays a role, and the role that it plays is of a grammatical nature than a pragmatic nature.

-In a similar vein, I would like to note that the agentivity of the subject plays a role in licensing an external possession sentence in Korean as well.
+Finally, I would like to note that, in Korean MACs, the agentivity of the subject plays a role as well.
 To see this, consider (46).

 - (46) a.
 John-i Mary-lul elkwul-ul po-ass-ta.

-John-NOM Mary-FOC face-ACC see-PAST-DEC

-Intended: 'It was Mary whose face John saw.'

-- b.
-John-i Mary-lul elkwul-ul cheta-po-ass-ta.

-John-NOM Mary-FOC face-ACC up-look-PAST-DEC Intended: 'It was Mary whose face John looked at.'
-(Lit.: 'John looked up at Mary on the face'.)
+Mary-FOC see-PAST-DEC John-NOM face-FOC Intended: 'John saw Mary's face.' b.
+John-i Mary-lul elkwul-ul chyeta-po-ass-ta.
+Mary-FOC look.up-PAST-DEC John-NOM face-FOC - Intended: 'John looked at Mary's face.'

-In (46a), the thematic role that the subject John-i receives from the verb po-ta 'to see' is Experiencer, whereas, in (46b), the thematic role that the subject receives from the verb cheta-po-ta 'to look up at' is Agent.
-Since this is the only difference between the two sentences in (46), we are led to conclude that the agentivity versus non-agentivity of the subject is responsible for their different grammaticalities.
+In (46a), the thematic role that the subject John-i receives from the verb po-ta 'to see' is that of Experiencer whereas, in (46b), the thematic role that the subject receives from the verb cheta-po-ta 'to look up at' is that of Agent.
+Since this is the only difference between the two sentences in (46), we are led to conclude that the agentivity versus non-agentivity of the subject is responsible for their grammaticality difference.

-Finally, I should point out that, even in (46b), the PR is not directly affected by the action done by the subject.
+Before closing this subsection, I should also point out that, even in (46b), the PR is not directly affected by the action that is performed by the subject.
 Given this, the conclusion we are led to draw here is that what has been characterized as affectedness is neither a sufficient nor a necessary condition for licensing external possession sentences in Korean.